DisCoTec/discotec.github.io/2025/abstracts.md

 ## 12

-* Gianluca Aguzzi, Lorenzo Bacchini, Martina Baiardi, Roberto Casadei, Angela Cortecchia, Davide Domini, Nicolas Farabegoli, Danilo Pianini and Mirko Viroli. *A Demonstrator Toolchain for Self-organizing Robot Teams*.
+* Gianluca Aguzzi, Lorenzo Bacchini, Martina Baiardi, Roberto Casadei, Angela Cortecchia, Davide Domini, Nicolas Farabegoli, Danilo Pianini and Mirko Viroli. **A Demonstrator Toolchain for Self-organizing Robot Teams**

 Aggregate computing is a paradigm with over a decade of investigation and multiple programming frameworks available, which